1966 San Diego Chargers season: Week 6: at New York Jets

 Tensi was given the start after his impressive performance the previous week, and set up the first Van Raaphorst field goal with a 32-yard pass to MacKinnon.
 He failed to complete any of his five passes on the next drive, finishing with an interception that set up the Jets at the San Diego 42; they scored five plays later, and Hadl came in for the rest of the game.
 Graham intercepted Joe Namath early in the 2nd quarter, leading to a field goal.
 After New York made a field goal of their own with 1:10 left in the half, Hadl completed 4 of 6 passes for 45 yards, positioning Van Raaphorst for the 42-yard kick that made it 10–9 at the break.

 Van Raaphorst attempted a field goal from around midfield on the first drive of the 3rd quarter, but it was partially blocked.
 Three plays later, Farr's interception and 35-yard return set the Chargers up at the New York 26.
 San Diego reached 3rd and goal at the 8, were pushed back 36 yards by a pair of offensive holding penalties and regained 12 yards through a Hadl run, then Van Raaphorst was wide right from 40 yards out.
 In the final quarter, Duncan intercepted Namath at the New York 47.
 San Diego picked up a first down at the 36, then were driven back by a 19-yard holding call on Gary Kirner and a 12-yard sack of Hadl.
-Facing 2nd and 41, Hadl threw a screen pass to Lincoln, who benefitted from blocks by Walt Sweeney, Ron Mix, Allison and Garrison en route to a 67-ayrd touchdown.
+Facing 2nd and 41, Hadl threw a screen pass to Lincoln, who benefitted from blocks by Walt Sweeney, Ron Mix, Allison and Garrison en route to a 67-yard touchdown.
 Namath came back with a 44-yard completion on the next play, and Emerson Boozer soon restored the Jets' lead.
 A 30-yard catch-and-run by Garrison gave Van Raaphorst another chance, but he had another kick partially blocked, this time from 30 yards out with 2:32 to play.
 New York gained one first down before punting, leaving Hadl at his own 19 with 1:27 to play and a single timeout to work with.
 He opened with three consecutive completions to Alworth, covering 31, 15 and 7 yards.
 A 14-yard pass to Garrison set Van Raaphorst up for one more attempt, which he missed wide right from 21 yards with 25 seconds to play.

 Van Raaphorst made his first three field goals, but missed his next four.
 The seven total attempts remain a Charger record as of 2023.
 Tensi completed 2 of 10 passes for 45 yards and an interception, with a passer rating of 6.2.
-San Diego lost despite clear advantages in takeaways (3–10), yards of offense (445–248) and first downs gained (23–12).
+San Diego lost despite clear advantages in takeaways (3–1), yards of offense (445–248) and first downs gained (23–12).